 Indianapolis, IN 46208

 It might take more than a day to try to see most everything at the Children’s Museum.
 After all, it’s the world’s largest, with nearly 500,000 sq. ft. of floor space.
 There’s also a 7.5-acre outdoor section – the Sports Legends Experience – that’s packed full of family friendly activities.
 Among the notable attractions at the museum are an authentic Indy race car, Jurassic collection and its vintage carousel.
 Winner of multiple awards, Children’s Museum is the top family friendly attraction in Indianapolis.
 It’s also been called one of the coolest places in the world for kids.
+That’s to say nothing of the educational value you can provide for your children while visiting.
+Either way, make sure to set aside at least a half day to see the museum’s highlights.

 Advance Ticket Sales

 Visitors are encouraged to purchase tickets in advance.
 At this time, admission to the museum is limited to less than 50 percent capacity.
+However, you should check with the Children’s Museum directly to find about the latest on health policies.
+Chances are, the capacity limits will have gotten better by the time you visit.

 Related: Family Friendly Campsites In America